saugataroy-5791/react-tutorial-project/README.md

 - HOCs are functions that take a component and return a new component with additional props or behavior.
 - They allow for code reuse and abstraction.

-# Error Boundaries

-- Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI.

 # Shallow Rendering